VinceBarresi/programming_challenges/README.md

 19. Given 2 large numbers A and B, create a new number C where C > B using digits from A

 20. Given an integer, convert it into a Linked List

+21. Given a linked list, print n nodes from tail of the list in reverse order